To request activation or assistance with the OCHS MyChart patient portal, click here.

 Mr. Epstein is a retired Boston attorney who specialized in cable and telecommunications law, primarily representing municipalities and nonprofit organizations.
 He was also involved, first as its legal counsel, then as President, in the establishment of a Massachusetts chapter of the National Association of Telecommunications Officers and Advisors.
 He is a graduate of George Washington University and Suffolk University Law School.

-Now a Provincetown resident, he is currently a member of the Equality Fund Advisory Committee at the Boston Foundation and the OCHS board.
+Now a Provincetown resident, he is currently a member of the Equality Fund Advisory Committee at the Boston Foundation.
 Mr. Epstein has a long history in nonprofit board service, previously serving on the Board of Regents of the Point Foundation, the largest scholarship-granting nonprofit for LGBTQ students.
 He also served on the Board of Directors of GLAD: Gay & Lesbian Advocates & Defenders in Boston as Development Committee Chair and Clerk of the Board; on the Board of Visitors of Fenway Community Health Center in Boston; and as former longtime Chairman of the Brookline Public Library Board of Trustees, leading efforts to renovate the historic main library building in Brookline Village.

 Kass Goodwin holds a Bachelor of Science Degree in Electrical Engineering from the University of Arizona.
 Kass spent her 32-year engineering career primarily in the medical device industry with a global leader in medical technology, services, and solutions.
 Kass’ expertise is in firmware product development for implantable devices such as pacemakers, cardiac monitors, and defibrillators.
 She also has experience in cardiac device complaint analysis and FDA adverse event reporting, essential to Quality and Compliance for medical devices.
 Kass lives in Provincetown with her wife and is a member of the town’s Finance Committee.